Vyral/base-template/_posts/2018-10-12-an-update-from-our-team-in-the-wake-of-hurricane-michael.md

 {% include youtube.html %}

-Hurricanes create super natural skies.
-They always seem to deliver a beautiful sunset before and after the storm that wrecks havoc in between.
-There is an eternal light that comes from a birth and a death.
+Hurricanes create supernatural skies.&nbsp; They always seem to deliver a beautiful sunset before and after the storm that wreaks havoc in between.
 Learning to navigate through the dark skies in between resembles life as we know it.
-Even in your darkest days, you can find light if you search for it.
-More beautiful days ahead.
-Fortunately Destin, Santa Rosa Beach, and west Panama City Beach remained relatively unscathed.
-Our thoughts and prayers are with everyone in Panama City, Mexico Beach, and to the east which looks apocalyptic.
+Even in your darkest days, you can find light if you search for it.&nbsp; More beautiful days ahead.
+Our thoughts and prayers are with everyone in Panama City, Mexico Beach, and to the east which has a long road of recovery.&nbsp; We will be setting up our office as a headquarters to collect donations and needed items for relief efforts.
+We are located at&nbsp;[https://goo.gl/maps/5iF61fFhaDC2](https://goo.gl/maps/5iF61fFhaDC2){: target="_blank"}&nbsp; and will provide updates as we receive them.
+Thank you.&nbsp;

 For more updates, [subscribe to our YouTube Channel.](https://www.youtube.com/channel/UC1y00cFB4V9xULUkZMt5eSA?sub_confirmation=1){: target="_blank"}